advanced

 Rebuild the

-command and tag the resulting Docker image as<DOCKERHUB_USERNAME>/rust-cargo-fuzz-mayhemit-out-of-bounds
+Dockerfileusing thedocker buildcommand and tag the resulting Docker image as<DOCKERHUB_USERNAME>/rust-cargo-fuzz-mayhemit-out-of-bounds. - Push the

 - Rebuild the

-command and tag the resulting Docker image as$MAYHEM_DOCKER_REGISTRY/rust-cargo-fuzz-mayhemit-out-of-bounds
+Dockerfileusing thedocker buildcommand and tag the resulting Docker image as$MAYHEM_DOCKER_REGISTRY/rust-cargo-fuzz-mayhemit-out-of-bounds. - Push the

 Solution